protege_pizza

 Since publishing the Protégé OWL Pizza Tutorial series in 2023, I’ve realized how valuable practical ontology learning remains for architects and AI practitioners.
 What started as a hands-on walkthrough of Michael DeBellis’ tutorial gradually became an important foundation for my EKA (Executable Knowledge Architecture) thinking — connecting ontology, knowledge graphs, and executable intelligence.
 The playlist may use pizza as the example domain, but its real purpose is helping learners develop semantic thinking and understand how machine-readable knowledge is engineered.

-While, the goal is not merely to transcribe the videos.
+However, the goal is not merely to transcribe the videos.

 Instead, this book expands the tutorial into a much deeper professional learning experience by combining: